marvsz/INetCEP/Readme.md

     sbt assembly
     ```

-    Once your assembly file (.JAR) has been created, it will be placed in the ../nfn-scala/target/scala-2.10/ folder.
+    Once your assembly file (.JAR) has been created, it will be placed in the ../nfn-scala/target/scala-2.13/ folder.
 Use the .jar file to start the compute server.

 * This completes the build procedures for CCN-Lite and NFN-Scala.

-# SACEPICN
+# INetCEP

 ## Prerequisites
 * Copy your public key to the remote machine using `copyKeys.sh` script
 ```
 bash copyKeys.sh
 ```
-* Install dependencies and copy the binaries by
+* Install dependencies and copy the binaries to remote machines by
 ```
 bash publishRemotely.sh install
 ```
-* Set environment variables using `setEnvironment.sh` script
+* Set environment variables on the remote machines using `setEnvironment.sh` script
 ```
 bash setEnvironment.sh
 ```